Rhoda: Awards and nominations

-Collectively, Rhoda garnered a total of 17 Emmy nominations and 7 Golden Globe nominations.

 Animated spin-off and cast reunions

 An animated TV pilot titled Carlton Your Doorman, a proposed spin-off of the Carlton, the doorman character (voiced by Lorenzo Music), was broadcast May 21, 1980 on CBS.
 Although the episode won a Primetime Emmy Award for Outstanding Animated Program, it was never picked up by the network as a series.

 Despite never having reunited in-character on a TV special or movie, some of the cast members of Rhoda have gotten together over the years on the following daytime talk-shows: